Dakshesh-R/Blockchain-mini-task-3/README.md

   - C: 60–74
   - D: Below 60
 - Generates a neat PDF report card using printpdf

-# Student Report Card System

-This is a simple console application written in Rust for managing student report cards.
-It is designed for beginners and demonstrates key Rust concepts in a clear, minimal way.

 ## Features
 - Add a new student and their marks for 5 subjects